Is Volatility Constant?

 Below you can see a chart of the S&P500 index (the mostly watched index of US stocks) since 1979.
 The green line in the upper half is the value of the index.
 The blue line at the bottom is historical volatility.

 As you can see, most of the time the volatility stayed below 30%, with occasional spikes.
 The biggest spikes occured in 1987 (the infamous stock market crash) and in 2008 (following Lehman collapse during the financial crisis).
 Even during the periods when volatility was very low and quite stable, it was never constant.

 Below you can see the same chart in greater detail for the most recent years.

 Historical volatility in the charts above was calculated as 21-trading-day standard deviation of logarithmic returns, which is the most popular method of calculating volatility.
-The charts were created in the Historical Volatility Calculator, using Yahoo Finance historical data.
+The charts were created in the Historical Volatility Calculator.